chicagoruby/video_procedure/README.markdown

 	R - Toggle ambient mic (for audience questions)

-## Exporting and Compressing
+## Exporting and Transcoding

 To end a recording, press the stop button or Command+R. BoinxTV will export the recording in Apple Intermediate Codec format.
 This process may take a few minutes depending on the length of the recording.

 Following the initial export, the video must be transcoded using H.264 before uploading to Vimeo.
 This can be performed within BoinxTV by selecting the H.264 QuickTime preset.
 Note that this process may take up an hour or more to complete depending on the length of the recording.
-You can perform this process at a later time by returning to BoinxTV, selecting "Export Recording..." from the File menu, and choosing the raw Apple Intermediate Codec video as the source.
+You can perform this process at a later time by returning to BoinxTV, selecting "Export Recording..." from the File menu, and choosing the previously exported Apple Intermediate Codec video as the source.

 The conversion to H.264 can also be performed using other tools.
 VisualHub generally works well if you're lucky enough to have obtained a license before the developer closed up shop.
 Unfortunately, Handbrake will not convert from Apple Intermediate Codec.